Manishnemade12/healthyLearn/README.md

 # healthyLearn

-ZenLearn is an AI-powered wellness and learning platform that integrates meditation, stress management, a chatbot assistant, and VR experiences to enhance user well-being and knowledge.
+healthyLearn is an AI-powered wellness and learning platform that integrates meditation, stress management, a chatbot assistant, and VR experiences to enhance user well-being and knowledge.
 This repository contains both the frontend and backend components of the application.

 ## Features
 - **Meditation Module** – Guided meditation sessions for relaxation.